Updated on: 2/21/2019

-Granted, this number probably includes the wide range of potential dog bites, which vary from a small nip on the finger to full-blown dog attacks that require serious medical attention.
+This number probably includes the wide range of potential dog bites, which vary from a small nip on the finger to full-blown dog attacks that require serious medical attention.
 There are an estimated 78.2 million dogs in the United States, which means the potential for injuries from dog bites is quite significant.

-Injuries from police dog attacks are much less common, however, as law enforcement agencies are trained and legally obligated to keep K-9’s under control and away from public citizens.
+Injuries from police dog attacks are much less common, however, as law enforcement agencies are trained and legally obligated to keep K-9s under control and away from public citizens.
 But because police dogs are trained to attack and subdue potentially dangerous suspects, the injuries that can result from an attack are much more likely to require medical attention, including surgery.

-Injuries from Washington State Police Dogs
+Injuries From Washington State Police Dogs

 Take the story of Mark Roberts, a 58-year-old Pierce County resident who was recently featured in a Seattle Times article about innocent victims of police dog bites.
 According to the article, one individual Pierce County Sheriff’s Department K-9 Officer has cost the county $352,500 in lawsuit settlement payments since 2010.